Aman-Sam/Aman-Tech-Writing-Projects/practice-doc.md

 |When the bot sends messages.     |When the target conversation reference doesn't exist, add it to the storage.         |

 [Placeholder for an image]

+When you send notifications, TeamsFx SDK creates a new conversation from the selected conversation reference, and then sends a message.
+For advanced usage, you can directly access the conversation reference to execute your own bot logic: